How can anyone ever be prepared when landing in the UK, for detainment at Heathrow Airport for 6 hours?

 Mug Shot room

-In this little room, Mug Shots were taken but also all my finger and palm prints; this was concerning.
-Working with Finger Printing Technology an age ago, I always remember the Developer’s advice: “Never get all your finger prints in a database as any database can be hacked.”
+In this small room, mug shots are taken but also all my finger and palm prints – this is concerning.
+Working with Finger Printing Technology an age ago, I always remember the developer’s advice: ‘never get all your finger prints in a database, as any database can be hacked.’

-With that comforting thought, I was led to a newly renovated, clean, and very brightly-lit detainment room.
+With this comforting thought, I am led to a newly renovated, clean, and very brightly-lit detainment room.

-In this room, I was given a full Body Search (not an internal and still clothed) by a female Security Officer.
-The very nice Tascor (Security Company) Officer asked whether I required any ‘personal’ items from my day pack before showing me where it would be locked away.
+In this room, I am given a full Body Search (not an internal and still clothed) by a female security officer.
+The very nice Tascor officer (security company) asks whether I required any personal items from my day pack, before showing me where it is to be locked away.

 This is starting to unfold like something out of a Border Force Control series on TV…now I am bloody concerned!